top of page

 Graduate School

-Hamline University, December 2019 Master of Fine Arts (MFA) in Creative Writing
+Hamline University, class of December 2019 Master of Fine Arts in Creative Writing

 • Took Composition and Pedagogy to learn techniques for teaching composition writing classes.